crozone/SpectrePoC/README.md

 If you want to build it manually, make sure to disable all optimisations (aka, don't use -O2), as it will break the program.

-##Executing
+## Executing

 To run specter with the example secret string "The Magic Words are Squeamish Ossifrage." as the target, simply run `./spectre.out` with no command line arguments.

 If desired, a custom target address and length can be given as the first and second command line arguments, respectively.

+## Tweaking

+If you're getting lackluster results, you may need to tweak the `CACHE_HIT_THRESHOLD`.
+This can be done by chaing the line `#define CACHE_HIT_THRESHOLD (80)`.

+While a value of 80 appears to work for most desktop CPUs, a larger value may be required for slower CPUs.
+For example, on my AMD GX-412TC SOC, I required a value of 300 to get a good result.

 ## Example output

-The following was output on an AMD GX-412TC SOC.
+The following was output on an AMD GX-412TC SOC, with a `CACHE_HIT_THRESHOLD` of 300:

 `./spectre.out:`